vandergus/srozum-camera-tester-wiki/Test Modes.md

 ## Simple

-This basic mode allows you to quickly test shutters of different types at various speeds.
+This basic mode allows you to quickly test cameras with shutters of different types at various speeds.
 It continuously measures exposure time and calculates an exposure error between measured and target speed.
 The target speed is either detected automatically as the nearest standard speed when the selector is set to "Auto", or the selected value is used.

 Either of the Sensors #1, #2 or #3 can be used in this mode since only the center photosensor is utilized.